 The cathedral for the Archdiocese of Washington is the Cathedral of St. Matthew the Apostle on Rhode Island Avenue, NW.
 Each (arch)diocese has a cathedral, considered the “mother church” of the (arch)diocese, and the place where the bishop or archbishop’s chair (“cathedra”) is located.
 The Basilica of the National Shrine of the Immaculate Conception, while one of the largest Catholic churches in the world and the location of many archdiocesan events, is actually not a parish or cathedral, but rather a national pilgrimage site.

 Where can I find my baptismal or marriage records?

 Sacramental records are maintained at the parishes where the sacraments were administered.
-Use the Sacramental Request form and the online parish directory to ask for copies of the record.
+To request copies of records, send the Sacramental Request Form directly to the parish.
+Use the parish finder for parish contact information.

 My Catholic school merged with another or is closed.
 Where are my academic records now?